Mizakson/file-uploader-backend/README.md

   ## What I Learned
   This project was a fantastic opportunity to deepen my understanding of several core concepts in full-stack development, including:

-  * __Full-Stack Architecture__: Building and connecting a multi-layered application, from the frontend (EJS) to the backend (Express) and the database (PostgreSQL with Supabase).
+  * __Full-Stack Architecture__: Building and connecting a multi-layered application, from the frontend (React) to the backend (Express) and the database (PostgreSQL with Supabase).

-  * __Stateful Authentication__: Implementing and managing a session-based authentication system using Passport.js, a critical skill for building secure web applications.
+  * __JWT Authentication__: Implementing and managing a JWT-based authentication system using Passport.js.

-  * __ORM Usage__: Gaining hands-on experience with Prisma, which significantly simplified database interactions and migrations.
+  * __ORM Usage__: Gaining hands-on experience with Prisma

-  * __Cloud Services Integration__: Integrating a third-party cloud service (Supabase) for both database management and file storage, a common pattern in modern web development.
+  * __Cloud Services Integration__: Integrating a third-party cloud service (Supabase) for both database management and file storage.

   ## Future Enhancements

   * __Drag-and-Drop__: Implement a more user-friendly interface for file uploads using drag-and-drop functionality.

   * __Nested Folders__: Add the ability to create folders within other folders for better organization.

  * __UI/UX Improvement__: Enhance the visual design with a modern CSS framework like Tailwind CSS.